 Need to feel more in control of your week?
 Meal planning can make the biggest difference.
-Check out my process and download my free weekly meal plan printable below!
+Check out my process and enter your email to download my free weekly meal plan printable below!

 Even if you’re new around here, you probably know I have a strong passion for meal plans.
 When life was busy, it helped me to have a plan in place so I’d never have to ask myself at 4:30 PM what was for dinner.
 Check out my meal planning process here.

 Even though life now has a more relaxed pace, I still love planning our weekly meals because it gives us structure, helps me order groceries efficiently (no waste), and gives us something to look forward to.
 I can eat whatever is around all day, but really enjoy a good meal for dinner.

 I don’t always love the process of meal planning, but without a doubt I always feel more ready for the week when I have a plan in place.
 Some basic rules I follow when creating a weekly menu include:

 - No more than one (or maybe two nowadays) new recipes a week